How to Pay for a Broda Wheelchair

 Often, multiple sources of payment are utilized together to purchase wheelchairs, including financial assistance and out-of-pocket payments.

-Paying for a wheelchair can be quite complicated, so Broda is here to help.
-We have over four decades of seating and positioning experience and all our products are backed by the best frame warranty in the industry.
+Many have questions about paying for a Broda wheelchair, so we are here to help.
+The Broda team has over four decades of seating and positioning experience and all our products are backed by the best frame warranty in the industry.
 Broda’s long-lasting, reliable equipment helps users maintain mobility and the ability to perform activities of daily living (ADLs).

 Step 1: Demonstrate Medical Necessity